MJVL/ProcessInjection-Playground/README.md

 # ProcessInjection-Playground

-Practice for process injection techniques.
-NOT OPSEC friendly.
+Personal practice for process injection techniques.
+Goal is to rewrite various techniques in several languages (C++, C#, and Rust).

+## OPSEC

+Not friendly at all, all methods are based on very public tutorials and will not bypass EDR.